allenai/mosaic-leaderboard/cycic/baselines/random-baseline/README.md

-# aNLI Random Baseline
+# CycIC Random Baseline

 This is an implementation of a random baseline for demonstration purposes.
 If you are building your own solver this example will show you how to parse the input file and write predictions in the correct format.

 ## Running this example locally

-To try out this random baseline, you must first download either the [train](https://storage.googleapis.com/ai2-alexandria/public/alpha-nli/train.jsonl) or [dev](https://storage.googleapis.com/ai2-alexandria/public/alpha-nli/valid.jsonl) split of the aNLI dataset.
+To try out this random baseline, you must first download either the [train and dev](https://storage.googleapis.com/ai2-mosaic/public/cycic/CycIC-train-dev.zip) split of the CycIC dataset.
 Then you can run the random baseline with the following command.

 ```
 python random_baseline.py --input-file train.jsonl --output-file predictions.lst